55 Hancock Street

 ***We can provide a USDA International or National Health Certificate here at Hancock Animal Hospital***

-Consider whether your pet is comfortable when traveling.
-Some animals,
+whether your pet is comfortable when traveling.
+Some animals, like some people,

 If you will be staying with friends along the way, be considerate.
 Find out in advance if the pet is welcome.
 The same goes for hotels, motels, parks, and campgrounds.
 Always check whether pets are allowed or kennel facilities are available.
 If the pet must be left alone in a hotel room, place a "Do Not Disturb" sign on the door and inform the maid and the front desk.
 Consider bringing along a portable kennel for use in hotel rooms or the homes of friends or relatives who are not comfortable having your pet loose when no one is home.